rpetrich/jiraconnect-ios/README.md

-JIRA Mobile Connect for iOS (beta)
+JIRA Mobile Connect for iOS
 ===========================

 JIRAConnect is an iOS library that can be embedded into any iOS App to provide following extra functionality: